achendev/justcode/README.md

 ## ↩️ Automatic Undo/Redo History

 Never fear a bad deployment again.
-Just Code includes a powerful safety net:
+Just Code includes a powerful safety net that works for **both Browser (JS) and Server modes**:

 *   **Automatic History:** When you click **Deploy Code**, two scripts are saved:
     1. The deployment script itself (which becomes the "redo" script).